 Passion plus your differentiating business model are key components in your pitch.

 11. Outshine the Competition

-If you can’t outshine the competition, investors will wonder why they should invest in your business instead of someone else’s.
+If you can’t outshine the competition, buyers will wonder why they should purchase your solution instead of someone else’s.
 To be able to outshine the competition, you must first understand them.
 And to do this, you’ll need to study the competition, noting along the way what makes your offering better than theirs.

-Competition is a good thing to have.
-It shows investors that a market exists for your service or product.
+Competition is a good thing.
+It shows that a market exists for your service or product.
 Being aware of competitors’ offers and pain points helps you to develop better processes and a different solution to your customer's problem.